 For more information, contact Deborah Cipriano at 203-573-7256 or email@example.com

 For first year residency positions, applications will be accepted through ERAS (Electronic Residency Application Service).
+Please visit the ERAS website.
 All positions are filled through the National Residency Match Program (NRMP).
 You must be registered on the NRMP Website.
-For more information on ERAS 2016, please visit their website www.aamc.org/eras or your Dean’s office.
+For more information on ERAS 2021, please visit their website www.aamc.org/eras or your Dean’s office.

 Your application information will be evaluated by our Applicant Selection Committee and interviews are granted by invitation only.
 You will be notified by e-mail if you have been selected for an interview.
 An interview is required to complete the application process.
 There will be two interview days, one in November and one in December.
 For applicants that are invited to interview but can’t make either interview date, please contact the program coordinator, Deb Cipriano at firstname.lastname@example.org.